Xavier-xuan/SUSTech_CS307_Project2/Report/Report.md

 As long as we have other role or operation.
 We simply just add it in the menu and wrote a handler function of it.
 The client will works fine.

+The requirement.txt includes all the module we need in the front end.

+And that's all, thank you.